notsag-dev/console-check/README.md

 $ console-check --help

     NAME
-      console-check -- Get console logs and errors for a list of urls.
+      console-check -- Get console messages for a list of urls.

     OPTIONS
       -k, --keep-open {ms} (default 1000) Milliseconds to wait until closing each page